The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 3. The Flat-Fee (or 100% Commission) Model

-Instead of relying on splits to make money, a flat-fee real estate brokerage (or 100% commission brokerages) charges a set amount to each agent.
+Instead of relying on splits to make money, a flat-fee realtor (or 100% commission) charges each agent a set administrative amount.

-This could be paid when they earn a commission, or the agent may pay a set monthly fee to the brokerage, often called a desk fee for the use of their office and services.
+This could be paid when they earn their commission, or the agent may be required to pay the realtor a set monthly fee—often called a desk fee—for the use of their office and services.

-For example, brokerages may not offer transaction coordination support, tools and systems, or coaching.
+For example, realtors may not offer transaction coordination support, tools and systems, or coaching.

-Other standard fees that brokerages may charge are error and omission, transaction fees, or marketing fees.
+Other standard fees that the business may charge are errors and omissions insurance, transaction fees, or marketing fees.

 Such costs vary depending on the brokerage itself and, unless applied on a per-transaction basis, would be charged regardless of whether or not an agent closes a sale.